 In Design and Technology at WGHS we aim to work in stimulating contexts that provide a range of opportunities and draw upon the local ethos, community and wider world, to encourage girls to identify needs and opportunities.
 We encourage girls to respond with ideas, products and systems, and challenge expectations where appropriate.
 They combine practical and intellectual skills with an understanding of aesthetic, technical, cultural, health, social, emotional, economic, industrial and environmental issues.
 As they do so, they evaluate present and past design and technology, and its uses and effects.
 Through design and technology at WGHS, girls develop confidence in using practical skills and become discriminating users of products.
 They apply their creative thinking and learn to innovate.

-Mrs Emma Critch (Head of Department: Textiles)
+Mrs E Critch (Head of Department: Textiles)

-Mrs Elizabeth Maher
+Mrs E Maher

-View the 2011 'DT and Fashion Show' gallery
+View the 2015 'Design Show' gallery